keahpeters/BudgetPlanner/README.md

 The solution contains two NUnit test projects.
 BudgetPlanner.IntegrationTests contains integration tests to test the data access layer with an in memory database.
 BudgetPlanner.Tests contains unit tests.

-No setup is required to run the integrations as an in memory SQLite database is used to run the tests against.
+No setup is required to run the integration tests as an in memory SQLite database is used to run the tests against.